 However, what many in the industry may not realise is that sulphur producers and sulphur traders/buyers often work with two separate sets of specifications when dealing with the product itself.
-While producers pay close attention to the SUDIC specification, the purchase specifications may be very different, and tends to focus on purity - especially content of heavy metals like arsenic and selenium. which may render any fertilizer produced unusable.
+While producers pay close attention to the SUDIC specification, the purchase specifications may be very different, and tends to focus on purity - especially content of heavy metals like arsenic and selenium, which may render any fertilizer produced unusable.
 Typical examples are given in Table 4.
-From this it can be seen that a gap in product quality specifications now appears; there is no mention in the first two sales specifications of particle size distribution, friability, etc. The irony is that the companies that own oil and gas processing complexes may spend millions of dollars installing and operating equipment to meet one specification, while the sellers (perhaps often within their own company) and buyers spend millions of dollars on product that must meet a completely different specification criteria.
-This results in a gap between what a buyer knows about the producer's production operation and what quality of product is ultimately arriving at be changing.
+From this it can be seen that a gap in product quality specifications now appears: there is no mention in the first two sales specifications of particle size distribution, friability, etc. The irony is that the companies that own oil and gas processing complexes may spend millions of dollars installing and operating equipment to meet one specification, while the sellers (perhaps often within their own company) and buyers spend millions of dollars on product that must meet a completely different specification criteria.
+This results in a gap between what a buyer knows about the producer's production operation and what quality of product is ultimately arriving at his company's port of discharge.

+There are signs, however, that this may be changing.
 The third specification, from a major European trader, does quote figures for particle size distribution.
-In their Sulphur Forming Workshop at the 2014 Sulphur Conference, Sandvik Process Systems argued that there is a "growing awareness" amongst large volume sulphur buvers in addressing these issues with their suppliers, and that as a result, the importance of physical properties as well as purity are starting to make their way into market specifications.
+In their Sulphur Forming Workshop at the 2014 Sulphur Conference9, Sandvik Process Systems argued that there is a "growing awareness" amongst large volume sulphur buyers in addressing these issues with their suppliers, and that as a result, the importance of physical properties as well as purity are starting to make their way into market specifications.